Hey, I’m Shannon.

 Shannon Popkin has done it again!
 She has masterfully written another must read to speak to the struggles of our soul.
 Inviting us to look up and listen to the tender truths of God and learning to silence the lies of the enemy against us, Shannon shows us how to finally live freely in a cultural of continual comparison.
 For every woman who has an area of her life where she wonders if she is truly enough- here is your answer.

-Podcast & Program Interviews – Comparison Girl
+- One Comparison Girl book

 with Bob Lapine and Dave & Ann Wilson

-Do you remember the time you felt like you didn’t measure up?
+Do you remember the first time you felt like you didn’t measure up?
 I do.
 It was sixth grade camp, and I told the story here on the FamilyLife broadcast.

 It’s not always comfortable to tell the world how I’ve struggled (and still do!) with feeling inadequate.
 My hope, in sharing about my own Comparison Girl journey, is to invite others to Jesus’s me-free living in a measure-up world.